Big Cypress Fox Squirrel

 -

-and high-pitched whines during mating are common.
-Fox squirrels are serially
+screams, and high-pitched whines during mating are common.
+Fox squirrels

 -

-bimodal from late spring to autumn with peaks two hours after sunrise and
+Activity is bimodal from late spring to autumn with peaks two hours after

 -